GeyserMC/DatabaseUtils/README.md

 Anything with a limit projection in delete currently doesn't work for Oracle Database, PostgreSQL and SQLite.
 For SQLite this is a flag that can be enabled during compile, but it's disabled by default.
 For Oracle and Postgres delete with a limit doesn't exist.
+We have to fetch a record first and then delete it (inside a transaction).
+The current codebase is not flexible enough to do these wildly different behaviours per dialect, but will be supported in the future.

+#### any delete*OrderBy*()
+Anything with an order by in delete currently doesn't work for Oracle Database, SQL Server, H2 and SQLite.
+For SQLite this is a flag that can be enabled during compile, but it's disabled by default.
+For the others this functionality doesn't exist.
+We have to fetch a record first and then delete it (inside a transaction).
 The current codebase is not flexible enough to do these wildly different behaviours per dialect, but will be supported in the future.